 Editorial Team - EMC Directory

-Both of these are the form of conducted electromagnetic interference (EMI), which can be generated or emitted by electrical and electronic equipment (e.g., switched mode power supply) during operation or other natural causes, potentially affecting other connected or nearby devices.
+Common mode noise and Differential mode noise are the forms of conducted electromagnetic interference (EMI), which can be generated or emitted by electrical and electronic equipment (e.g., switched mode power supply) during operation or other natural causes, potentially affecting other connected or nearby devices.
 In most circuits, both CM and DM noise currents are typically present.

 It is important to note that the common mode noise is a primary contributor to radiated emissions from a device or conductors/cables.
 Proper mitigation strategies are essential for ensuring electromagnetic compatibility (EMC), i.e., ensuring equipment operates reliably without causing interference to nearby devices or systems.
 Let’s understand these noises in more detail.